John Searl

-John Searl was born November 7, 1820, in County Cornwall, England, was Baptized February 14, 1821, in Broadoak (Braddock) Parish, County Cornwall, England (his father William Searle was listed as a Labourer), and died September 21, 1888, in Millbrook Twp., Graham Co., KS, at age 67.
-He is the son of William Husband Searle of Tywardreath, County Cornwall, England, and Ann Hill of England.
+John Searl was born November 7, 1820, in Broadoak, County Cornwall, England, was Christened February 14, 1821, in Braddock Parish, County Cornwall, England (his father William Searle was listed as a Labourer), and died September 21, 1888, in Kansas, at age 67.
+He is the son of William Husband Searle of Lanreath, County Cornwall, England, and Anne Hill of Liskeard, Cornwall Co., England.

-John Searl and Elizabeth "Eliza" (Bailey) Searl had eight children:
+John Searl and Elizabeth Anne "Eliza" (Bailey) Searl had eight children:

-After Elizabeth "Eliza" (Bailey) Searl died, John Searl married Catharine Unknown.
+After Elizabeth Anne "Eliza" (Bailey) Searl died, John Searl married Catharine Unknown.

 Catharine Unknown was born about 1818 in New Jersey and died after 1885 in Unknown.
 She is the daughter of Unknown.